clearbrian/iOSGumbo/README.md

 iOSGumbo - An Objective-C HTML5 parser.
 =====================================
-OCGumbo is an Mac Objective-C wrapper of the Google [Gumbo] HTML5 parser(https://github.com/google/gumbo-parser).
+OCGumbo is an Mac Objective-C wrapper of the [Google Gumbo HTML5 parser](https://github.com/google/gumbo-parser).

 iOSGumbo is an iOS port of [OCGumbo](https://github.com/tracy-e/OCGumbo)..